The Department of Japanese Studies is part of the School of Languages and Cultures (SLC).

 If you finish your study of language units at Japanese 6 (JPNS2622), one of your two culture units must be JPNS3650 Japanese Language and Identity, the only 3000 level unit open to students who are doing Japanese 6.

-Admission into the honours program requires completion of 48 senior credit points with an average of 70 percent or above.
-This includes completion of the major plus 12 additional senior credit points including ASNS3690 Approaches to Research in Asian Studies.
+Admission into the honours program requires completion of the major with an average of 70 percent or above including ASNS3690 Approaches to Research in Asian Studies.
 You may include one 6 credit point Japan-related Asian Studies unit of study.

 Honours students are required to enrol in all four generic units of study: JPNS4011, JPNS4012, JPNS4013, JPNS4014.
 An honours year is comprised of 40 percent coursework and 60 percent thesis.
 Coursework consists of two specific units of study.
 The thesis is an 18,000-20,000 word original piece of research and writing using English and Japanese language sources appropriate to the student's level of Japanese language proficiency.